 - Pike Push-ups focus more on the shoulder than the chest and tricep.

 People Also Ask

-The wide grip push up places more emphasis on the outer chest.
-Everyone should know how to do the Wide push-up properly to strengthen their outer chest, deltoid and tricep muscles.
+The wide grip push-up places more emphasis on the outer chest.
+Everyone should know how to do wide push-ups properly to strengthen their outer chest, deltoid, and tricep muscles.

 You can easily add it to your daily exercises or fitness routine because it requires no equipment and little space.

-Wide pushups are one of the best and most challenging upper-body workouts for the muscles in your outer chest, shoulders, and upper arms.
-This push up variation can help build your core strength.
+Wide pushups are among the best and most challenging upper-body workouts for the muscles in your chest, shoulders, and upper arms.
+This push-up variation can help build your core strength.